Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 Knee Pain Treatment Exercises

 Strengthening exercises are therapeutic and can help the knee tendons heal faster and regain full strength for maximum performance.
-The following mobility exercises for knee pain target the stabilizing muscles of the knee joint and strengthen the knee tendons:
+The following mobility exercises target the stabilizing muscles of the knee joint and strengthen the tendons:

 1. Bosu Ball Squats